-Firefox has a search bar that can access different engines like Google, Yahoo, or Amazon.
-For example, if you want to find information about SUSE using the current engine, click in the search bar, type SUSE, and press Enter.
+Firefox has a search bar that can access different engines like Google, Yahoo or Amazon.
+For example, if you are looking for information about SUSE using the current engine, click in the search bar, type SUSE, and press Enter.
 The results appear in your window.